mark-watson/haskell_tutorial_cookbook_examples/README.md

         stack install cabal-install

 Installing **cabal-install** is optional.
 Installing **stack** using the directions in Appendix A which refers you to th official documentation at [http://docs.haskellstack.org/en/stable/README.html](http://docs.haskellstack.org/en/stable/README.html is sufficient for running the exampes in my book.

+## Notes for running examples using Replit.com repls (September 8, 2024)

+By default stack is not installed.
+Accept the default's for Haskell after creating a new Replit repl by cloning this GitHub project.

+Then update cabal package index:

+    cd Pure
+    cabal update

+It will ask you which cabal sysem to install.
+I chose the command line version.

+    cabal build
+    cabal repl
+    ghci> :l Guards.hs
+    ghci> main